 Having friends over this weekend?
 Hosting an all-girls affair?
 Just staying in and playing cozy all by your lonesome self?
 All three are excellent options if you ask me.
-But in any case I have just the thing: Vegan Mexican Hot Chocolate with sweet cinnamon, earthy nutmeg, spicy nutmeg cayenne and a dollop of creamy coconut whipped cream.
+But in any case I have just the thing: Vegan Mexican Hot Chocolate with sweet cinnamon, earthy nutmeg, spicy cayenne and a dollop of creamy coconut whipped cream.

 Oh yeah, #youknowyouwantthis.

 Origins of Mexican Hot Chocolate